MinaProtocol/mina/docs/blockchain-size-explanation.md

 We wish (1) to be able to check balances of a specific account (2) to be able to submit transactions to the network.
 For this, a node, we call it a "non-consensus node" needs stored on in memory merely: a protocol state, the account, a merkle path to this account, and a verification key.
 Importantly, these powerful nodes are not light clients.
 They have equivalent security to full nodes.

 This node role is not yet implemented.
 The protocol will support it, we just need to prioritize the engineering work.
+It is on the roadmap post-mainnet.

 ### Protocol State